 A: I’m a renter.
 We’re in a single family rental in the San Jose / Los Gatos area.
 We actually just moved this past January.
 My son has an autoimmune disorder and was experiencing a lot of allergy related issues in our last home due to the wall to wall carpet.
 This one has hard wood floors and it’s really helping.

 A: It’s definitely a concern.
-I assume that I’m being exposed to the virus in some way or another through my work.
+I assume that I am exposed to the virus in some way or another through my work.
 I’m super careful when I get home.
 I put my clothes in a garbage bag in the garage until I can do a load of laundry and then make a b-line to a super hot shower.
 My wife and I make sure we sanitize the house.
 She is an Amazon shopper at Whole Foods.
-When we moved to our new home, we knew we needed more income because the rent was higher.
+When we moved to our new home, we knew we needed more income because of higher rent.
 We’re just being really careful.

 Q: How are you and your family passing the time when it comes to “staying at home?”